 There’s live music every weekend, and even if you aren’t eating there, you can grab a spot on the lawn and enjoy the atmosphere.
 It’s family-friendly with lawn games like Bocce ball and human-sized pool.
 The restaurants aren’t all open yet, but once fully occupied, Stovehouse will have a selection of international dining establishments from which to choose.
 Pourhouse, Fresko Grille and Stovehouse Leisure Lawn currently open at 4pm Monday through Saturday.

 Sunday mornings are the best time for aimless wandering as most cities stay asleep until nearly noon, so we rose early and took a stroll around Big Spring Park, Huntsville’s most prized gem by way of green space.
-This downtown park, the original source of gushing spring water for the region, has been in existence for more than 200 years, but underwent millions of dollars in renovations in 2016 that elevated the space, expanded the footprint and created an urban oasis.
+This downtown park, the original source of gushing spring water for the region, has been in existence for more than 200 years, but underwent millions of dollars in renovations a few years back that elevated the space, expanded the footprint and created an urban oasis.

 We walked the circumference of the lake, cooed at the dogs prancing by with their owners and made friends with a gaggle of baby ducks looking for a handout.
 Big Spring Park has several fountains and pedestrian bridges, including the Friendship Bridge, donated to the city by a Japanese scientist at the arsenal in the 1970s.